The Snack Hack Every Sports Mom Needs (That Saves Money & Sanity)

 💡 Pro tip: Mix “fun snacks” with healthier options so it feels balanced without being boring.

-Why This Saves So Much Money
+Why This Saves Money and Reduces Stress

 Buying snacks and/or meals on the go adds up fast.
 Just one stop can easily be:

-• $10–$20 per kid (and sometimes more 😅)
+• $10–$20 per kid (and sometimes more)

 With snack boxes: